rstecca/rtl8811au/README.md

 # Note by rstecca
-This repo is forked from https://github.com/sloretz/rtl8811au I have no intention of maintaining this.
+This repo is forked from https://github.com/sloretz/rtl8811au but has a FIX (not necessarily the best one) for the [issue#6](https://github.com/sloretz/rtl8811au/issues/6) that causes `implicit declaration of function ‘is_compat_task’ [-Werror=implicit-function-declaration] if(is_compat_task())` when calling `make -j 8`
+**I have no intention of maintaining this.
 All it is is a quick, dirty hotfix that worked for me on Debian 9 for my 8811au chipset WiFi dongle.
-I haven't tested with other distros but it might work.
+I haven't tested with other distros but it might work.**

-Follow instructions given in the Building section then run `modprobe 8821au`
+Follow instructions given in the [Building](##Building) section then run `modprobe 8821au`

 Other useful commands:
 `lsmod | grep 8821au` to check whether te module has been installed correctly